Course description

 General introduction

-Information on Drugs imports in the European Union
+Information on drugs imports into Ireland and the European Union

 Unit 2: The A-Z of drugs – effects, risks and the law